justinthelaw/uds-rke2/docs/INIT.md

 ## Pre-Requisites

-A properly configured host node (`Ubuntu 20.04`) is bootstrapped with an RKE2 cluster, and has at least 1 server node - this is done using the [UDS RKE2 Zarf package](../packages/uds-rke2/zarf.yaml).
+A properly configured host node (`Ubuntu 20.04`) is bootstrapped with an RKE2 cluster and has at least one server node - this is done using the [UDS RKE2 Zarf package](../packages/uds-rke2/zarf.yaml).

 ## Create